Ev-23WDA/my-photography-page/README.md

-# My photography Running Club
+# My Photography Club
-A responsive website of a Running Club to showcase events, and increase the number of member subscriptions and visitors.
-A running club to increase mental and physical health.
+A responsive website of a Photography Club to showcase events, and increase the number of member subscriptions and students.
+A Photography club to increase mental and physical health.

 # Code Institute - Milestone Project 1